kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             An evolving Android environment has been available for Morello since the first release in October 2020.

-            This includes a minimal (nano) headless system Android (64bit) profile suitable for use with the FVP.
+            This includes a minimal (nano) headless system Android (64-bit) profile suitable for use with the FVP.
 Full Android boot will be supported on the Morello hardware platform

-            Support for Pure capability (Pure-cap) applications (along with several example ports) is provided by a Morello ACK (Android Common Kernel) and Bionic library variants built using the CHERI LLVM/Clang toolchain.
+            Support for pure capability (purecap) applications (along with several example ports) is provided by a Morello ACK (Android Common Kernel) and Bionic library variants built using the CHERI LLVM/Clang toolchain.

-            For more information on the status of the Android environment, please refer to `android-readme.rst` in the Documentation repository
+            For more information on the status of the Android environment, please refer to `android-readme.rst` in the Documentation repository.

             Further information on the timeline for ongoing work in the Morello Kernel and the use of libshim in C libraries is available below.